Around the Corral

 Mainland Regional has had its fair share of big-name alumni.
 Students like Oregon Basketball’s Kylee Watson, Cal-Berkley’s soon-to-be Olympian Destin Lasco, and Cincinnati Reds’ Chase Petty are just a few of the most recent Mustangs to enter the spotlight.
 However, not all Mustang success comes from athletics.
 Next up is John Wood, who is making headway in his blossoming music career.
 John, who has over 4,000 followers on Instagram and is signed by Lamon Records Nashville, just released his new song, “Here She Comes”.

-While John’s professional career is fairly new, singing has always had a great influence on his life.
+While John’s professional career is , singing has always had a great influence on his life.
 When asked about this influence, John attributed it to a strong support system: “My mom has been there telling me I could carry a tune since I was in elementary school.
 Watching her perform in her band was another driving factor.
 My closest friends also pushed me to pursue music before anyone else did.”

 John has been performing at local bars and restaurants, like Gregory’s in Somers Point, since July of 2021, and he has nothing but good things to say about that experience.
-“Being able to interact with people and set the mood for a good time is a one of a kind feeling.
+“Being able to interact with people and set the mood for a good time is a feeling.
 I like being able to go into ‘work’ knowing I’m hopefully going to affect somebody in a positive way.
 There’s nothing like a good crowd.”
 Mainland students, teachers, and community members alike flock to see John perform.
 You can check out John’s “Tour the Shore” show listings on his Instagram.

 When John performs, he usually sings a lot of covers of other well-known country songs.
 But following his signing with Lamon Records Nashville, John began working on new music.
 This past March, John released his first song, “Here She Comes”, which has picked up a lot of popularity, as it has reached almost 3,000 listens in under 3 weeks.
 The song has even been mentioned on Country Central, a well-known country music news/media outlet.
 This exposure has only grown John’s popularity over time.
 When asked what the song meant to him, and what the meaning behind the lyrics were, John had this to say: “I didn’t write ‘Here She Comes’ about my life.
 I wanted to test my creativity and see what kind of story I could create.
 I think it’s a good display of how a lot of relationships turn out.”
 John attributes his effort towards the instrumental element of the song for its success.
 “Musically, it holds true to my influences and my writing style.
 There are some unique chords going on in there.
 For me, the music itself is something I put a lot of effort into.”

 With John being a senior at Mainland, graduation is right around the corner.
 This begs the question, what is next for this young musician and his blossoming career?
 John is all in on music, as he’ll be studying music business at Belmont University in Nashville, Tennessee, while still writing and releasing new projects.
 John finished the interview by thanking everyone who has been supporting him in his upcoming career and listening to his music.
-You can listen to “Here She Comes” by John Wood on Spotify and Apple Music, as well as check out when and where he’ll be performing on his Instagram and Tiktok, @johnwoodmusic.
+You can listen to “Here She Comes” by John Wood on Spotify and Apple Music, as well as check out when and where he’ll be performing on his Instagram and , @johnwoodmusic.

 Empowered With a Purpose by Franchesca Bozzi

 People are taught at a young age to never judge a book by its cover, yet it seems the older they get the more they do.
 These days, no one wants to take the time to do their research before developing an opinion, or they don’t look to the right sources.
 A pure example of this is the unfair gossip about Mainland’s Girl PWR Club.
 There have been rumors, harsh comments, and false assumptions surrounding what Girl PWR Club is.
-What people fail to recognize is they have absolutely no true knowledge of what the values of the club are.
+What people fail to recognize is they have true knowledge of what the values of the club are.
 The PWR in Girl PWR stands for perseverance, worthiness, and resilience.
 It’s promised that no matter how you enter the club, you will leave with PWR.
 Girl PWR Club strives to form a safe and comfortable community for the girls at Mainland through creating supportive committees, discussing issues that are sensitive to them, educating each other on different situations of girls around the world, and collaborating with important role models in the community.

 Those looking for a welcoming support system, or a place to be heard, should look to Girl PWR club.
 There are several committees offered for the purpose of expressing what’s important to you and developing relationships.
 Saanvi Mehta, a Junior in Girl PWR Club, is in the process of pursuing a committee that would inspire girls to pursue STEM.
 There are also several sports committees that encourage the support of all girls' sports teams at Mainland.
 One of the ultimate goals of Girl PWR Club is to provide mentoring to underclassmen so that they feel a sense of belonging at Mainland.
 Many teens struggle to find their place in high school.
-The Big Sister Committee aims to help underclassmen transition from middle school to high school by helping them rise up in the school community and find people they can connect with.
+The Big Sister Committee aims to help underclassmen transition from middle school to high school by helping them in the school community and find people they can connect with.
 The Club Advisor, Madame Schroeder, believes, “It only takes one real connection to make a difference in your high school experience.
 To find that person you can count on, talk to, and has faith in you.”

 Girl PWR Club is not only a place to find confidence, but also a place to educate yourself on the roles of women around the world.
 The club met on October 11th to discuss International Day of the Girl, which was declared by the United Nations to amplify the voices of young girls around the world and increase awareness of issues faced by them.
 They learned about what other girls struggle with in terms of having equitable access to education and opportunities in the world that a lot of us take for granted.
 The documentary, I Am a Girl, was shown to contemplate how similar or different we are from other girls.
 The club emphasizes fighting for ourselves and other girls who may have it worse than we do.